SirMallard/Iris/README.md

 Things to complete for release:
 - [X] Iris.Window cant resize from its edges
 - [X] @ Iris.Table Rows dont align vertically
-- [X] PushStyle changes wont be propogated to widgets until they refresh, somehow
+- [X] PushConfig changes wont be propogated to widgets until they refresh, somehow
 - [ ] there is no retained mode interoperability (GUI Instances in Iris, Iris in GUI Instances)
 - [ ] Iris cant be used in unusual contexts, (like in CoreGui, BillboardGui, plugins)
 - [X] Gamepad and Touch behavior dont work